On some open problems concerning perfect powers: Introduction

 \section{Introduction}

 In late 2010, the author of this paper found a recreative open problem by Kenichiro Kashihara (see \cite{kashihara:1}, open problem number 30, p.
 25) concerning the sequence $A001292$ of the On-Line Encyclopedia of Integer Sequences (OEIS) \cite{A001292:2}.
-Kashihara’s problem number 30 consists of two independent parts and the author solved the first one quite easily at the time (the complete solution can be found in \cite{ripa:6}, Section 3.3, pp. 12–15), since it asks to find the probability $0<p(c)<1$ that the trailing digit of the generic term of the sequence $A001292$ is $c\in{0,1,2,\dots ,9}$ and the formula provided in \cite{ripa:6} shows that $p(c)=\frac{11-c}{55}$ for any $c\neq0$, whereas $p(0)=0.0\overline{18}$ (e.g., if $c=7$, then $p(7)=\frac{4}{55} =0.0\overline{72}$).
+Kashihara's problem number 30 consists of two independent parts and the author solved the first one quite easily at the time (the complete solution can be found in \cite{ripa:6}, Section 3.3, pp. 12--15) since it asks to find the probability $0<p(c)<1$ that the trailing digit of the generic term of the sequence $A001292$ is $c\in \{0,1,2,\ldots ,9\}$ and the formula provided in \cite{ripa:6} shows that $p(c)=\frac{11-c}{55}$ for any $c\neq 0$, whereas $p(0)=0.0\overline{18}$ (e.g., if $c=7$, then $p(7)=\frac{4}{55} =0.0\overline{72}$).

-In the present paper, we will focus ourselves on the second part of the above mentioned Kashihara’s problem number 30, asking how many elements of the sequence $A001292$ are perfect powers, since Kashihara conjectured that there are none.
+In the present paper, we will focus on the second part of the above-mentioned Kashihara's problem number 30, asking how many elements of the sequence $A001292$ are perfect powers since Kashihara conjectured that there are none.

-Now, bearing in mind that a perfect power of an integer $d>0$ is a natural number $k\geq{2}$ such that $a^k=d$, where also a is a positive integer, we could point out that $A001292(1)=1$ can be considered as a solution and argue how this disproves the conjecture, but (from here on) we will disregard this special case and assume that we are looking for a nontrivial counterexample to Kashihara’s conjecture.
+Now, bearing in mind that a perfect power of an integer $d>0$ is a natural number $k\geq{2}$ such that $a^k=d$, where also a is a positive integer, we could point out that $A001292(1)=1$ can be considered as a solution and argue how this disproves the conjecture, but (from here on) we will disregard this special case and assume that we are looking for a nontrivial counterexample to Kashihara's conjecture.

-Lastly, Section 3 is to devoted to introducing a (quite improbable) conjecture concerning perfect powers belonging to the OEIS sequence $A352991$ \cite{A352991:4, A353025:5}.
+Lastly, Section 3 is devoted to introducing a (quite improbable) conjecture concerning perfect powers belonging to the OEIS sequence $A352991$ \cite{A352991:4, A353025:5}.